Updated: Sep 26

 However, many parents experience stress and anxiety related to the parenting task, including feeding the children.
 Parents, particularly mothers, report considerable anxiety related to feeding, with a third to half of the mothers reporting that their otherwise healthy child is difficult to feed or fussy.

 Whereas, food fussiness (FF) or “picky eating” includes refusal of both familiar and unfamiliar foods.
-It is an eating behavior reported by 10–50% of parents and a source of considerable concern and conflict in families.
+It is an eating behaviour reported by 10–50% of parents and a source of considerable concern and conflict in families.

 Structure practices, such as family mealtimes and routines, also provide important opportunities for socialization to family food practices and traditions.
 Differently from eating alone, parents have reported an increase in food intake of their kids while they are eating with their parents the same food.

-In summary, effective food parenting practices have the capacity to influence positively the development of early taste preference, texture tolerance and appetite regulation that lay the foundation for life-long healthy food preferences and eating behaviors.
+In summary, effective food parenting practices have the capacity to influence positively the development of early taste preference, texture tolerance and appetite regulation that lay the foundation for life-long healthy food preferences and eating behaviours.

 Source: Feeding Practices and Parenting: A Pathway to Child Health and Family Happiness.